martingardner/electron-vue-trial/README.md

 - with this current setup, Vue can't really make use of Electron's inherant functions, like accessing the file system or clipboard stuff etc... which may not be a problem unless it is
 - have a build that will work with windows, don't have one for linux binaries or mac .app
+- currently when I double click the exe it installs inside my /ProgramFiles folder automatically, it doesn't give me a prompt where to install.
+Need to investigate to see if I can find out how to give a prompt (if this library can) to choose where it gets installed.

 # steps I'm using